-The publications number assigned to this document is: FHWA-HEP-11-019
+The publication number assigned to this document is: FHWA-HEP-11-019

 Why Study the Gulf Coast?FHWA selected the Gulf region as the focal point of the study due to its dense population and complex network of transportation infrastructure, as well as its critical economic role in the import and export of oil, gas, and other goods.

-The Gulf Coast Study includes two distinct phases.
+The Gulf Coast Study included two distinct phases.
 Phase 1 (completed in 2008) examined the impacts of climate change on transportation infrastructure at a regional scale.
-Phase 2 (ongoing, with expected completion in 2013) is focusing on a smaller region, enhancing regional decision makers’ ability to understand potential impacts on specific critical components of infrastructure and to evaluate adaptation options.
+Phase 2 (completed in 2015) focused on a smaller region, enhancing regional decision makers’ ability to understand potential impacts on specific critical components of infrastructure and to evaluate adaptation options.

 U.S. DOT partnered with the United States Geological Survey and the U.S. Climate Change Science Program (CCSP) to investigate potential climate change risks and impacts on coastal ports, along with road, air, rail, and public transit systems in the central Gulf Coast, with a study area stretching from Houston/Galveston, Texas, to Mobile, Alabama.
 The study assessed likely changes in temperature and precipitation patterns, sea level rise, and increasing severity and frequency of tropical storms.
 Phase 1 then explored how these changes could impact transportation systems.

-Currently underway, Phase 2 narrows the focus to the Mobile, Alabama, region.
-In Mobile, U.S. DOT is assessing the vulnerability of the most critical transportation assets to climate change impacts.
-U.S. DOT will then develop risk management tools to help transportation system planners, owners, and operators determine which systems and assets to protect and how to do so.
+Phase 2 narrowed the focus to the Mobile, Alabama, region.
+In Mobile, U.S. DOT assessed the vulnerability of the most critical transportation assets to climate change impacts.
+U.S. DOT then developed risk management tools to help transportation system planners, owners, and operators determine which systems and assets to protect and how to do so.
 The methods and tools developed under Phase 2 are intended to be replicable to other regions throughout the country.

 The first phase addressed four main objectives: (1) to gather data necessary for analyzing the potential impacts of climate change on transportation infrastructure; (2) to determine the usefulness of climate projections in assessing the vulnerability of infrastructure in the region; (3) to identify and implement an assessment approach; and (4) to then develop an overview of the potential impacts on infrastructure.
 The Phase 1 study used historical data on weather events, recent climate data, and projected changes in climate for the coming century.